Derived categories of sheaves on singular schemes with an application to reconstruction: Pseudo-adjoints

+The top squares commute because we have a morphism of triangles.
+The bottom square commutes tautologically and any square involving $\theta$ commutes by naturality of pseudo-adjunction.
+We just need to fill in the missing map from $Z$ to $F^{\vee}(C)$.

-Let $V$ be any bounded complex of coherent sheaves and make a choice of locally-free resolution of $V$, whose brutal truncation at the $-i$th step will be denoted by $E_i$.
-Given another bounded complex of locally-free coherent sheaves $W$, there exists an $N_0$ such that for $i > N_0$ the map $E_i \ra V$ induces an isomorphism
+For any bounded complex of coherent sheaves, $V$, make a choice of locally-free resolution of $V$, whose brutal truncation at the $-i$th step will be denoted by $E_i^V$.
+By lemma \ref{lem:approx}, if we are given another bounded complex of coherent sheaves, $W$, there exists an $N_0$ such that for $i > N_0$ the truncation map, $E_i^V \ra V$, induces an isomorphism